Your travel guide dog

 There are many ways to get to Machu Picchu from Cusco.
-If you’re taking the train (of which there are three choices, of different budget levels) it leaves right from Poroy Station, about 20 minutes from downtown Cusco.
+If you’re taking the train (of which there are three choices, all different budget levels) it leaves right from Poroy Station, about 20 minutes from downtown Cusco.
 This service is regular between May and December, but may be irregular during off season months when mudslides or heavy rain cause safety concerns.

 If you are planning to reach Machu Picchu on one of the three main treks, you’ll take a bus or shuttle from Cusco to your starting point.
 On your way, you’ll pass through the Sacred Valley, location of Ollantaytambo, where you might stop for a night depending on your tour itinerary.

 Machu Picchu is much more than just Machu Picchu.
 A journey to the sacred Incan fortress is reached by first traveling through the Sacred Valley.
 On the way to Machu Picchu, you will pass Pisaq, where Incan terraces cascade gracefully down from the ancient trading post.
 Later, you will find yourself passing the fascinating, and beautiful, salt mines of Maras or entering the sacred, but eerie, endless concentric circles of Moray.